joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 "bat" + "man";
 ```

 Each of the expressions will be evaluated (become a value), and then get discarded.
-None of the expressions will have any affect on anything.
+None of the expressions will have any permanent ffect on anything.

 ## 2. console.log

-The first kind of effect we need is to log text to the console.
+The first kind of effect we need is to display text to the console.
 After all, we have to be able to see what we're doing.

 Thus far, we have been using the node REPL, where the value returned by an expression was logged for us.
-To write programs, however, we will be creating text files that we inform Node contain JavaScript by appending them with `.js`.
+To write programs, however, we will be creating text files that contain JavaScript.
+Javascript filenames end in `.js`

 If we try to run a file with the code we looked at before, nothing will get logged.
 In order to log something in a JavaScript file, we need to use the `console.log` function.
 This will print (AKA **log**) whatever we type inside the parentheses to your terminal window (the **console**).